John-zzh/pyscf_TDDFT_ris/README.md

 **Read this in other languages: [English](README.md), [中文](README_zh.md).**

-# TDDFT-ris-pyscf (v1.0)
+# TDDFT-ris (v2.0)
 This python package, based on PySCF, provides the semiempirical TDDFT-ris method, offering a quick and accurate calculation of TDDFT UV-vis absorption spectra.
-The TDDFT-ris calculation starts from a completed SCF calculation, typically a `.fch` or `.molden` file.
-Also, it can start from the PySCF `mf` object.
+The TDDFT-ris calculation starts from a completed SCF calculation, in Gaussian`.fch` file format.
+Outputs from other programs can be converted to `.fch` file easily through MOKIT.Also, it can start from the PySCF `mf` object.

 Currently, it supports RKS-TDDFT, hybrid/range-separated-hybrid functional.
 Not yet support implicit solvation method.